 Unless you’ve been living under a rock, you’ve most likely heard of intermittent fasting.
 It’s a popular time-restricted eating pattern used to decrease insulin levels, and boost human growth hormone.
-The results of this double hormonal whammy include weight loss, a lowered risk for cardiovascular disease, increased cognitive function, and longevity.
-In this post I’ll be focusing specifically on the connection between human growth hormone and intermittent fasting.
+The results of this double hormonal whammy include weight loss, a lowered risk for cardiovascular disease, and increased cognitive function and longevity.
+In this post, I’ll be focusing specifically on the connection between human growth hormone and intermittent fasting.

 Benefits Of Human Growth Hormone